-In 2010 Bruce's paintings were the subject of two solo exhibitions at AVA in Lebanon, NH, and the Alva de Mars Chapel Art Center, St. Anselm College, in Manchester, NH.
+Since 2010, Bruce has been the subject of multiple solo exhibitions including those at AVA in Lebanon, NH, and the Alva de Mars Chapel Art Center, St. Anselm College, in Manchester, NH.
 In 2012, Bruce and Jim McCord were the subject of the exhibition "Connections: Exploring the Ties between Poet Jim McCord and Painter Bruce McColl" at the Mandeville Gallery, Union College, Schenectady, New York, which featured works created in collaboration over a 10 year span from 2000-2010.
 In 2014, Bruce curated "Transforming Lives Through Art: 75 Years at the Currier Art Center" at the Currier Museum of Art, and was the subject of a solo exhibition "Flowers, Orchards and Mountains: Paintings by Bruce McColl" at McGowan Fine Art.
 In 2017, Bruce will be showing new paintings in "The Color of Seasons" at McGowan Fine Art and highlights of 15 years of paintings and drawings in "Bruce McColl: In Full Bloom" at Southern New Hampshire University.

 Bruce has been awarded a Pollock-Krasner Foundation Grant, two Fellowships in Painting from “ArtWorks!” in New Bedford, MA, and two residencies at the Vermont Studio Center in Johnson, VT.
 His work is included in the permanent collections of the Currier Museum of Art in Manchester, NH; Saint Anselm College in Manchester, NH; and, Union College in Schenectady, NY.